minecraftforum/rules-archive/rules/minecraft_xbox360_edition/rules.markdown

 * __Do not encourage modification__

-  Please do not encourage or detail how to perform modifications to the Minecraft: Xbox Edition game as modifications of the game is against [Xbox Live Terms of Use](http://www.xbox.com/en-US/legal/livetou).
+  Please do not encourage or detail how to perform modifications to the Minecraft: Xbox Edition game as modifications of the game is against the [Xbox Live Terms of Use](http://www.xbox.com/en-US/legal/livetou).

 ## Discussion